-Dr. Ha Le's specialty is allergy & immunology.
-Dr. Le is rated 4.0 stars out of 5 by his patients.
+Dr. Ha Le is an allergist/immunologist.
+Patient ratings for Dr. Le average 4.0 stars out of 5.
 He accepts Humana HMO, Humana Bronze, Humana Catastrophic, and more.
-He is a graduate of the University of Louisville School of Medicine and Ho Chi Minh City University of Medicine and Pharmacy.
+Dr. Le is a graduate of the University of Louisville School of Medicine and Ho Chi Minh City University of Medicine and Pharmacy.
 New patients are welcome to contact Dr. Le's office for an appointment.

 Conditions / Treatments

 Years Since Graduation